What Really Happens When You Go Gluten Free

 –Artificial seasonings and flavors.
 The food industry keeps these ingredients supersecret, so it’s hard to know sometimes exactly what contains gluten.
 You should be suspicious.
 Look for ingredients like “seasoning,” “flavoring,” “natural flavoring,” “hydrolyzed vegetable protein,” “maltodextrin,” and “modified food starch,” which could be derived from wheat and contain gluten.

-1. Eat one pound of high-fiber vegetables per day.
+- Eat one pound of high-fiber vegetables per day.
 For women, I recommend three to four cups of leafy greens such as kale, broccoli, and lettuce.
 Approximately half should be lightly cooked and half should be raw, as in salads.
 This will be your main source of slow carbohydrates.
 They are slow carbs because they don’t raise your insulin level and, as a result, don’t make you store fat.

-2. Limit your net carbs—that’s total carbohydrates in grams minus fiber in grams—because those are the carbohydrates that raise your insulin levels and make you more likely to store fat.
-In my new book, WOMEN, FOOD, AND HORMONES, I recommend women reduce their carb intake to 25 net carbs per day on the four-week protocol before slowly adding back in carbs to find their personal carb limit.
+- Limit your net carbs—that’s total carbohydrates in grams minus fiber in grams—because those are the carbohydrates that raise your insulin levels and make you more likely to store fat.
+In my book, WOMEN, FOOD, AND HORMONES, I recommend women reduce their carb intake to 25 net carbs per day on the four-week protocol before slowly adding back in carbs to find their personal carb limit.
 You’ll know the best carb threshold for you when you are losing weight (or maintaining your healthy weight) or losing fat and you don’t suffer from carb cravings, plus your energy level is high.
 Listen to your body.
-For more on balancing insulin and establising metabolic health, click here.
+For more on balancing insulin and establishing metabolic health, click here.

-4. Eat only limited fresh fruits: avocado, olives, and coconut.
+- Eat only limited fresh fruits: avocado, olives, and coconut.
 Avoid fruit juices and dried fruits.

 Swaps for Grains

-It may be difficult to make the switch to grain free.
+It may be difficult to make the switch to grain-free.
 Here are some of favorite go-to snacks for when I’m craving something gluten-y.
-Coconut wraps— these yummy alternatives to carb-filled tortillas are made from coconut meat and water.
+Coconut wraps — these yummy alternatives to carb-filled tortillas are made from coconut meat and water.

-• Romaine lettuce instead of bread or buns
+- Romaine lettuce instead of bread or buns

-• Coconut flour
+- Coconut flour

-• Baked sweet potatoes
+- Baked sweet potatoes

-• Kelp noodles
+- Kelp noodles

-• If you’re looking for a salty, crunchy experience, try roasted seaweed.
+- If you’re looking for a salty, crunchy experience, try roasted seaweed.
 It’s a rich source of iodine and readily available at local supermarkets and health food stores.
-I eat it when the rest of my family is diving into the potato chips or wheat- based crackers.
+I eat it when the rest of my family is diving into the potato chips or wheat-based crackers.

-• Flaxseed and dehydrated vegetable crackers
+- Flaxseed and dehydrated vegetable crackers

 [1] A. Sapone et al., “Divergence of Gut Permeability and Mucosal Immune Gene Expression in Two Gluten- Associated Conditions: Celiac Disease and Gluten Sensitivity,” BMC Medicine 9 (2011): 23, doi:10.1186/1741- 7015- 9- 23.